Heading to Spain and need a quick 3 day Barcelona itinerary?

 Was 3 days in Barcelona enough time there?

-Nope, not really, especially since there are so many amazing things to do in Barcelona that will completely enchant you and make you never want-to leave, I know, we’re gettin’ DEEP here at Girl with the Passport.
+Nope, not really, especially since there are so many amazing Barcelona landmarks that will completely enchant you and make you never

 Between La Sagrada Familia, La Rambla, Park Güell, Casa Batlló, and, Casa Milà, there are so many top Barcelona attractions that it’s almost impossible to experience all that Barcelona has to offer in just 3 days.